 Zendo is most definitely on the easy to use side!

-Our example Easy Translation agency got the following results in Zendo: a nice and modern-looking productized service, with add-ons and a short order form to fill out.
+Our example Easy Translation agency got the following results in Zendo: a nice and modern-looking productized service listed on our new Service Catalog, with an order form included.

-After our clients complete the order form and submit their request, we’re going to see it in Zendo as a new chat thread from which we can update the status of that request, deliver the results, chat with the client, and communicate with our team through private notes.
+After our clients complete the order form and order our service, we’re going to see it in Zendo as a new chat thread from which we can update the status of that order, deliver the service, chat with the client, and communicate with our team through private notes.

-It helps us keep our clients informed, gives customers a familiar-looking space for reaching out, helps businesses take care of the customer relationships, increasing the customer lifetime value, and so much more with unique features like agent impersonation or in-chat estimations and payments.
+It helps us keep our clients informed, gives customers a familiar-looking space for reaching out, helps businesses take care of the customer relationships, increasing the customer lifetime value, and so much more with unique features like agent impersonation or in-chat payments, quotes, and invoices.

 Now for the best part about Zendo!
 Drumroll please…